Karol-pl/hexOcean-task/README.md

 # Recruitment task for HexOcean:

-- create a form using react and redux,
+- create a form using react, redux, and redux-form,
 - validate the form,
 - submit the data via POST request